Magnetic Effects Of Current

 - Two lines of force do not intersect each other.
 If they intersect at a point, it would mean that compass needle placed at the point of intersection would point towards two directions at that point which is not possible.

 - The field lines are close together near the poles and spread out away from them.
 The field is stronger where the field lines are more closely spaced.
 So the field is stronger near the poles than at other points.

 - The number of magnetic lines of force passing normally per unit area about a point gives the intensity of the magnetic field at that point.

-Magnetic Field Due to Electric Current (Oersted's Experiment)
+Magnetic Field Due to a Current Carrying Conductor

 - Oersted (1820) was the first to discover the magnetic effect of current.

 - He found that if a compass needle is placed near a current-carrying wire, a needle gets deflected.
 He said that a compass needle is a tiny magnet and can be deflected only by some other magnetic field, hence a current-carrying wire produces some magnetic field around itself.

 - Magnetic effect of current is also known as electromagnetism.
 Magnetic effect of current is very useful in electric motors, generators, telephone etc.

 - Experimental arrangement used by Oersted is shown in Fig: